Chinese balloon soars across US; Blinken scraps Beijing trip

 A senior defense official said the U.S. prepared fighter jets, including F-22s, to shoot down the balloon if ordered.
 The Pentagon ultimately recommended against that, noting that even as the balloon was over a sparsely populated area of Montana, its size could create a debris field large enough to put people at risk.

-Brig.
-Gen. Pat Ryder, Pentagon press secretary, refused to say on Friday whether there was any new consideration of shooting down the balloon.
+Ryder, the Pentagon press secretary, refused to say Friday whether there was any new consideration of shooting down the balloon.
 He said it was at an altitude of about 60,000 feet, was maneuverable and had changed course.
 He said Friday it posed no threat.

 As for Blinken's trip, Jean-Pierre said a diplomatic visit to China was not appropriate at this time.
 She said that "the presence of this balloon in our airspace … is a clear violation of our sovereignty as well as international law and it is unacceptable this occurred."